Accusative and Dative

 ** Note that any neuter noun, pronoun, or adjective will have the same form/ending in the nominative and accusative within the same number.
 This means that a neuter noun will have the same form for nominative singular and accusative singular, and then the same form for nominative plural and accusative plural.

-So, take for example the noun πρᾶγμα in the Week 3 Vocabulary above.
-Its neuter nominative singular form is πρᾶγμα, which means that its accusative singular form will also be πρᾶγμα – we do not decline the noun into the accusative singular by chopping -ος off the genitive form and adding an ending.
-Similarly, the nominative and accusative plural form of the noun is πράγματα.
+So, take for example the noun δῶρον (δῶρον, δώρου, n. - gift).
+Its neuter nominative singular form, which we can tell from the first part of the dictionary entry, is δῶρον, which means that its accusative singular form will also be δῶρον – we do not decline the noun into the accusative singular by chopping -ου off the genitive form and adding an ending.
+Similarly, the nominative and accusative plural form of the noun is δῶρα.
+This will become extremely important to note when we learn about the third declension in the last third of the semester, in which the nominative singular does not have any one normal ending.

 Context will often help guide you towards figuring out whether a neuter noun is nominative or accusative.
 Take, for example, this sentence:

-τὰ πράγματα can be either nominative or accusative.
-However, note the presence of an explicit nominative noun that cannot be any other case in the sentence: ὁ παῖς.
-Thus, by process of elimination, we can rule out nominative and parse τὰ πράγματα as an accusative direct object:
+Note the presence of an explicit nominative noun that cannot be any other case in the sentence: ὁ κόρος. κόρος is a second declension masculine noun, and the ending -ος occurs only in the masculine nominative singular.
+Moreover, the definite article ὁ has to be masculine nominative singular as well.
+Thus, by process of elimination, we can rule out nominative for τὰ ἔργα and parse the noun as an accusative direct object:

 Noun Accents